ATM’s performers include Radiant Voices, Hands in Harmony, and a wider ensemble of actors across projects.

 For ATM, Sean previously played a plethora of roles in Under Milk Wood, and Bottom in A Midsummer Night’s Dream.

-Mathew Zimmerer is an actor whose work spans musical, classical, and contemporary stages.
+Mathew is an actor whose work spans musical, classical, and contemporary stages.
 Roles include Gyp DeCarlo in Jersey Boys (The Phoenix Theatre Co.); Walt in A Public Reading of an Unproduced Screenplay about the Death of Walt Disney (iTheatre Collaborative); Stone in City of Angels; R.P.
-McMurphy in One Flew Over the Cuckoo’s Nest; Father in Ragtime; Cloten in Cymbeline (Southwest Shakespeare); Victor in The Price (Arizona Jewish Theatre); Bill in Lobby Hero (Actors Theatre, Phoenix); Reuven in The Chosen (Arizona Jewish Theatre); Bill Wilson in Bill W. and Dr. Bob (Broadway Palm West); and Harold Hill in The Music Man (TheaterWorks, Peoria).
+McMurphy in One Flew Over the Cuckoo’s Nest.
+He also played Father in Ragtime.
+For ATM, he played Alonso/ Stephano in 2024’s The Tempest.
+Another role was Cloten in Cymbeline (Southwest Shakespeare).
+He portrayed Victor in The Price (Arizona Jewish Theatre).
+In Lobby Hero (Actors Theatre, Phoenix), he was Bill.
+Additionally, he played Reuven in The Chosen (Arizona Jewish Theatre) and Bill Wilson in Bill W. and Dr. Bob (Broadway Palm West); and Harold Hill in The Music Man (TheaterWorks, Peoria).
 Screen and commercial work includes Fox’s America’s Most Wanted, national/regional campaigns for Hershey’s, Skipper’s, and Boyd’s Coffee, and narration/industrials for Boeing’s Office Safety series and Microsoft.

 Playwriting commissions include several plays written for Foothill Theatre Company while on staff there: The Diary of a Forty-Niner, Dracula, and Evermore, along with several one-acts.
 Other commissions: Of Kites and Kings (for Sacramento Theatre Company); and One Grain of Rice, and Meerkats: The Musical! (for Palo Alto Childrens’ Theatre).
 Also for Palo Alto Childrens’ Theatre, Gary is currently working on a new Robin Hood script.
 Another recent script, Play It Straight, co-written with Richard Winters and Kerri Yund, has had several staged readings and full productions in Northern California, and is currently enjoying an extended rehearsal process at The Actors’ Workshop in Muskegon, Michigan, slated for production in the Spring of 2026.